 Accessing Services—Children with Intensive Needs

-The Collaboration Council partners with agencies that deliver youth and family- driven culturally competent services and supports for youth with behavioral health challenges to promote success in school, strengthen bonds in the family, and develop ways of coping and overcoming emotional and behavioral problems.
+The Collaboration Council partners with agencies that deliver youth and family-driven culturally competent services and support for youth with behavioral health challenges to promote success in school, strengthen bonds in the family, and develop ways of coping and overcoming emotional and behavioral problems.

-Pathway to Services helps children and their families connect with community based services and supports that exist in Montgomery County.
-Pathways works with families with Medical Assistance, private insurance or families that are uninsured.
+Pathway to Services helps children and their families connect with community-based services and support in Montgomery County.
+Pathways works with families with Medical Assistance, private insurance, or no insurance.

-Local Care Team: The LCT is the next stop in the system of care for many families.
-As an interagency team of public child-serving agencies along with consistent family-voice representation, the members problem solve how to best use local resources to keep the family intact and increase both adult and child/youth family members’ functioning.
+Local Care Team (LCT): The LCT is the next stop in the system of care for many families.
+Along with consistent family-voice representation, this interagency team of public, child-serving agencies determines how to best use local resources to keep the family intact and increase both adult and child/youth family members’ functioning.
 The LCT is the pathway to wraparound services in the community.
-It also reviews cases of children and youth that meet eligibility to be placed in high cost residential programs in-state or out-of-state.
+It also reviews cases of children and youth who are eligible to be placed in high-cost residential programs, either in Maryland or out-of-state.

 Forms & Resources